-- 54. (1) When making a care application to the Court under section 53, the Commissioner shall furnish details to the Court of- - (a) the support and assistance provided for the safety, welfare and well-being of the child; and - (b) any alternative actions to a care order that were considered prior to the making of the application for the care order and the reasons why the alternative action was rejected. - (2) The Court shall not- - (a) dismiss a care application in relation to a child; or by reason only that the Court is of the opinion that there is an appropriate alternative action that could have been taken in relation to the child and such alternative action is not considered or taken.
+- 54. (1) When making a care application to the Court under section 53, the Commissioner shall furnish details to the Court of- - (a) the support and assistance provided for the safety, welfare and well-being of the child; and - (b) any alternative actions to a care order that were considered prior to the making of the application for the care order and the reasons why the alternative action was rejected. - (2) The Court shall not-

-(b) discharge a child who is under the care responsibility of the Commissioner from that care responsibility.
+- (a) dismiss a care application in relation to a child; or - (b) discharge a child who is under the care responsibility of the Commissioner from that care responsibility.